 - Take a warm bath before bedtime.
 Sleep usually follows the cooling phase of your body’s temperature cycle.
 After your warm bath, keep the temperature in your bedroom cool to calm the body down gradually to go to sleep.

 - Have comfortable bedding and sleeping environment.
 Invest in a good memory foam mattress from Livpure for the best sleep you can get.
 Choose from a wide variety of relaxing mattresses online for yourself from the website- they are the best mattresses online one can buy.

 - Memory foam mattresses reduce motion transfer from a sleep-disordered partner as well.
 Hence, it is excellent for your partner’s sleep.
 You can only have enough time to solve one person’s sleep disorders.
 Ortho-X, Livpure’s signature memory foam mattress, is a top-of-the-shelf mattress online, which comes at a good mattress price.
 It is backed by 20 years of innovation and doesn’t create a hole in your pocket- what else do you need!

 - Sleeping pillows matter a lot for quality sleep.
 Check what you need- do you need neck and shoulder support because of pain, or do you sleep better on softer, cloud-like sleeping pillows?
 The range of pillows on Livpure’s website will cater to all your sleep needs.

-Sleep apnea can disrupt your nightly slumber and put you at risk of several serious diseases.
+Sleep apnea can severely affect your sleep quality and put you at risk of several serious diseases.
 But there are ways to control it, and the first one is to get rid of your negative thoughts and make your bedroom a haven for sleep.
 Further, consult a doctor for treatments, such as continuous positive airway pressure (CPAP) and oral appliances, which help keep oxygen flowing into your lungs while you sleep.
 Losing weight can also improve sleep apnea symptoms while reducing your heart disease risk.
 Try to get those snooze hours for better health all your life.